This is the first of a two-part post offering advice to ministers fighting secret sins (See part 2 here)

 - laziness or lack of productivity in ministry;

-- a wrong estimate of your importance, gifts, and abilities;
+- an inflated estimate of your importance, insights, knowledge, gifts, and abilities;

 - a habit of self-deception, or a habit of deceiving others;